The Latest Trends In Modern Design & Decor

 Who does bold colors better than nature, amiright?
 Flowers?
 Sunsets?
 The aurora-dang-borealis?

 Bring some of that pop into your own abode.
-Whether that’s giving your kitchen cabinets a makeover in classic blue, turning the guest room a captivating emerald green, flanking your dining table with begonia-orange Svelti Dining Chairs, or placing a new eye-catching highlight in your living room with the turmeric-colored Nebu Coffee Table.
+Whether that’s giving your modern cabinets a makeover in classic blue, turning the guest room a captivating emerald green, flanking your dining table with begonia-orange Svelti Dining Chairs, or placing a new eye-catching highlight in your living room with the turmeric-colored Nebu Coffee Table.
 You’ve got plenty of (colorful) options.

 Sure, having a piece of furniture in your home that looks nice is important, but is that nice-looking piece of furniture durable?
 Can it stand up to the rigor and relaxation of your daily life?
 You’d hope so.
 That’s why performance fabrics are trending — by design they’re resilient against anything from abrasion to stains, chemicals, and even being tossed in the wash.